4.1 Weight and size

 4.4 New ball in match of more than one day’s duration

 In a match of more than one day’s duration, the captain of the fielding side may demand a new ball when the number of overs, excluding any part overs, bowled with the old one is equal to or greater than 80 overs.
-The umpire shall inform the other umpire and indicate to the batsmen and the scorers whenever a new ball is taken into play.
+The umpire shall inform the other umpire and indicate to the batter and the scorers whenever a new ball is taken into play.

 4.5 Ball lost or becoming unfit for play

 If, during play, the ball cannot be found or recovered or the umpires agree that it has become unfit for play through normal use, the umpires shall replace it with a ball which has had wear comparable with that which the previous ball had received before the need for its replacement.
-When the ball is replaced, the umpire shall inform the batsmen and the fielding captain.
+When the ball is replaced, the umpire shall inform the batter and the fielding captain.

 The specifications as described in 4.1 shall apply to men’s cricket only.
 The following specifications shall apply to:

 Weight: from 4.94 ounces/140 g to 5.31 ounces 151 g

 Circumference: from 8.25 in/21.0 cm to 8.88 in/22.5 cm.

 4.6.2 Junior cricket – Under 13

 Weight: from 4.69 ounces/133 g to 5.06 ounces 144 g